xtina-hx/MSA-project2/README.md

 3. **Imagify**

    Imagify is used other than other plugins that help with minimising the sizes of images for the website because it is easier to use and also through the plugin you can choose whether you want to reduce the size of your website as well as the images you want to input on the website.
 This makes it an ideal plugin to help with reducing the size of the website to help it run faster and smoother.
 By changing the settings in Imagify, I was able to get the plugin to automatically reduce the sizes of the images I upload onto my website without having to externally compress the images down.
 This makes it convenient for its users and makes the website faster at the same time.

+   Compared to ShortPixel (another Image Optimiser), Imagify is able to convert up to 25mb of images for free and does not cost money before using up the 25mb of images.
+Moreover, Imagify works on compressing the images uploaded onto the website as to Shortpixel where it converts the image into its fixed category.
+Therefore, Imagify gives me more of the freedom to compress my images without losing any of its content and size, making it a very ideal plugin to use.

 ## Choice of Design
 Throughout the process of creating this blog/resume site on WordPress, I tried to create a professional looking design whilst merging my personality with it.
 The website design has a background of white marble and the main header background is with a girl holding a book and coffee.
 These mostly resemble me the most as I like to read as well as love the elegant look of marble.